waleed-alfaifi/100-days-of-code/rounds/r1-log.md

 **Thoughts**: It's helpful to lay out the HTML code first before any CSS.
 This way, you understand your page styles structure before writing any of them.
 Not that I don't make changes to the HTML code later on, though.

 **Link(s) to work**: [URL Shortening App - Initial HTML and files structure](https://github.com/waleed-alfaifi/url-shortening-app/commit/56911da76386b678f5a6d8ae5f5ff65fb66005d6)

+---

+### Day 17 - June 19, 2020

+**Today's Progress**: Started coding the navbar part of the url-shortening-api landing page.

+**Thoughts**: I started with the desktop design this time, as I think it makes more sense.
+I think the navbar is looking good already but I will probably have to change it later.

+**Link(s) to work**: [URL Shortening App - Navbar for desktop](https://github.com/waleed-alfaifi/url-shortening-app/commit/a2a26388cc6c2f83f24782558e727855eb394f72)